-A long weekend to spot brown bears and other animals in Piatra Craiului National Park, in the Carpathian Mountains.
+Enjoy a long weekend to spot brown bears and other animals in Romania's Piatra Craiului National Park, in the picturesque Carpathian Mountains.

-Day1: Fly to Bucharest and transfer to Zărnești.
+Day1: Fly to Bucharest & transfer to Zărnești

 Day2: Morning excursion into Piatra Craiului National Park; afternoon trip to watch bears.